TFSM00/US-GB-Arbitrage-Finder/README.md

 To access your API Key, you need to copy the key from this [webpage](https://site.financialmodelingprep.com/developer/docs/dashboard/).

+After obtaining the API Key, download the executable according to the OS you are using on your machine.
+The executables can be downloaded [here](https://github.com/TFSM00/US-GB-Arbitrage-Finder/releases/tag/v1.0.0).

+Download it to a separate folder as the program will output some files used by the program every time you run it.
+Do not delete those files as they are important to reduce API calls.

+Then, your OS will most likely warn you about running an external executable but you have to execute it anyway for the program to work.
+After executing the program, the following window will appear:

 <p align="center">
     <img src="./images/window1.png" width="500px">
 </p>

-Then, submit the key and a new window will appear with the results.
+Enter and submit the key and a new window will appear with the results.

 <p align="center">
     <img src="./images/window2.png" width="500px">